VisaMadeEasy - AI Student Visa Support

 • Reminders tied to submission deadlines.

-β†’ Reduce procrastination and avoid missing deadlines
+โ†’ Reduce procrastination and avoid missing deadlines

 • Allows students to mark completed items and export as a PDF.

-β†’ Keep everything in one place for students, parents, and consultants
+โ†’ Keep everything in one place for students, parents, and consultants

 Reflection & What I'd do differently

-Designing for high-stakes administrative hurdles isn't just about organizing data; it’s about managing user anxiety.
+Designing for high-stakes administrative hurdles isn't just about organizing data; itโ€™s about managing user anxiety.

-🧩 Don’t let segmentation become a "dead end"
+Donโ€™t let segmentation become a dead end

-While this project began as a challenge to streamline a complex information architecture, it evolved into a lesson on empathy-driven design.
-I learned that for a platform like VisaMadeEasy, success isn't just measured by a completed application; it's measured by the student's confidence throughout the process.
+I learned that for a platform like VisaMadeEasy, success isn't just measured by a completed application: it's measured by the student's confidence throughout the process.